frenchroasted/keypath.js/docs/API.md

 ptk.setSimpleOn(separator);    // enables simple path syntax
 ptk.setSimpleOff();            // disables simple path syntax; SEE NOTE BELOW
 ```
 The "separator" argument is optional.
-If not provided, the default separator "." will be used.
+If not provided, the default property separator "." will be used.

-In many cases, the more advanced features offered here are not necessary and only simple, character-separated paths will be processed.
-In this case, it can be convenient to disable all the unnecessary special characters to avoid escaping them if they occur as property names in the paths.
+In many cases, the more advanced PathToolkit features are not necessary and only simple, character-separated paths will be processed.
+It can be convenient to disable all the unnecessary special characters to avoid escaping them if they occur as property names in the paths.
 The "simple" option removes all special characters from the path syntax except for a single separator character.
 That character is "." by default, but it can be set to any other character as needed ("/", for example).
 Any character is allowed as long as it is only one character.

 **NOTE:** When "simple" mode is **disabled**, the full set of default characters will be restored.
 Calling `setSimpleOff()` is nearly equivalent to calling `resetOptions()` except that the "cache" and "force" options are not affected by `setSimpleOff()`.
+Also, the property separator character will be reset to the default "." character when simple mode is disabled.
 The same is true for `setSimple(false)`.

 Clears the cache to force all paths to be re-evaluated with the new path syntax.